Lester Piggott

-Lester Keith Piggott (5 November 1935 – 29 May 2022) was an English professional jockey and trainer.
+Lester Keith Piggott (5 November 1935 – 29 May 2022) was an English professional jockey and horse trainer.
 With 4,493 career flat racing wins in Britain, including a record nine Epsom Derby victories, he is widely regarded as one of the greatest flat racing jockeys of all time and the originator of a much-imitated style.
 Popularly called "The Long Fellow", he was known for his competitive personality, restricting his weight and, on occasion, not sparing the whip, such as in the 1972 Derby.
-Piggott was convicted of tax fraud in 1987 and sentenced to three years in prison.
-He served just over one year.
+Piggott was convicted of tax fraud in 1987 and sentenced to three years in prison, but served just over a year.

 Early life

 Piggott was born in Wantage, Berkshire, to a family that could trace its roots as jockeys and trainers back to the 18th century.
 The Piggotts were a Cheshire farming family who from the 1870s ran the Crown Inn in Nantwich for over 30 years.
-Piggott's grandfather, Ernest Piggott (1878–1967), rode three Grand National winners, in 1912, 1918 and 1919, and was married to a sister of the jockeys Mornington Cannon and Kempton Cannon, who both rode winners of the Derby, in 1899 and 1904 respectively.
+Piggott's grandfather, Ernest Piggott (1878–1967), rode three Grand National winners, in 1912, 1918 and 1919, and was married to a sister of the jockeys Mornington Cannon and Kempton Cannon, who both rode winners of the Derby, in 1899 and 1904, respectively.
 He was also three-times British jump racing Champion Jockey (in 1910, 1913 and 1915), and owned a racehorse stable at the Old Manor in Letcombe Regis (now in Oxfordshire).

 Lester Piggott's father, (Ernest) Keith Piggott (1904–1993), was a successful National Hunt jockey and trainer, winning the Champion Hurdle as a jockey in 1939 and the Grand National as a trainer in 1963 with Ayala, becoming the British jump racing Champion Trainer of the 1962–63 season.
 He owned a training stable at South Bank in Lambourn, where Lester Piggott lived until 1954.
-Lester Piggott was a cousin, through his mother Lilian Iris Rickaby, of two other jockeys, Bill and Fred Rickaby.
-Fred Rickaby was British flat racing Champion Apprentice in 1931 and 1932.
+Lester Piggott was a cousin, through his mother Lilian Iris Rickaby, jockeys Bill and Fred Rickaby.
+Fred was British flat racing Champion Apprentice in 1931 and 1932.